glowieframework/glowie-core/README.md

 Glowie is a PHP framework designed to be as light, fast and powerful as possible for developing applications and dynamic websites the easiest way.

 ## Features
-- MVC structure with simple organization
+- MVC structure with simple scaffolding
 - Powerful database ORM toolkit, migrations, query and schema builders
-- Set of tools for validating forms and request data the safest way
+- Set of tools for validating forms and working with request data
 - Built-in templating engine and layout manager
 - Easy routing engine, with custom parameters and auto routing
 - Middleware support for protected routes
 - Simple mailer for sending messages
 - Safe and fast session and cookies management
 - Easy to use HTTP request engine
-- Application maintenance mode handler
 - File upload handler and validator
 - Command line tool for increasing workflow speed
 - Set of utility methods for dealing with arrays, strings, objects and many more